Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - Best move: plan fluid → pads → airflow/ducting → hardware in that order.

-- Reason: many “rotor problems” are heat-management problems.
+- Reason: most “rotor problems” are really heat-management problems.

 You are upgrading from cast iron